How to Pick Recipes for Meal Planning

 4) When I’m choosing recipes to make and serve together, it’s part brain work, and part intuition, based upon experience.
 I’ll start with parameters (weeknight dinner vs. company, how many people are eating), and ask myself questions such as: What will the weather be like?
 Is it a weeknight or weekend?
 Will we be eating inside or outside?
 How much time will I have to cook?
 I also try not to choose dishes that include A LOT of the same ingredients, and I almost always try to include a green and/or raw vegetable in my menus.

 Bonus: Choosing Recipes For Thanksgiving

 While these pointers can apply to all holidays, I am focusing on Thanksgiving because it is such a food centered holiday.
 The number one thing I look at when choosing recipes for Thanksgiving, is ARE THEY COOKED STOVE TOP or IN THE OVEN?
 I have heard so many “horror” stories over the years of cooks picking out the perfect Thanksgiving menu, only to realize when they go to execute that three of the four recipes they choose have to be in the oven at the same time at different temperatures.
 Nothing is more of a bummer when you discover this AFTER you have already bought all the ingredients!

 If you are planning on roasting a turkey in the oven (it’s generally an all day affair), I would suggest planning no more than one other dish that needs the oven to cook.
 Even that can be stressful, planning it’s cooking time AFTER the turkey comes out of the oven.
 For a STRESS-FREE Thanksgiving, dishes that can be prepared in advance, and/or require only stove top cooking (besides the turkey) are the way to go!

-Watch My Video to Ensure Meal Planning Success!
+Watch My Video for Picking Meal Planning Recipes!